zenml-io/zenml/docs/book/user-guide/advanced-guide/custom-stack-solutions/implement-a-custom-stack-component.md

 zenml artifact-store flavor list
 ```

-And that's it, you now have a custom stack component flavor that you can use in
+And that's it!
+You now have a custom stack component flavor that you can use in
 your stacks just like any other flavor you used before, e.g.:

 ```shell